-This example shows a Use, NWServer, of the Collaboration Install, to define the installation process of a network scanner.
+This example shows a Use, 'NWServer', of the Collaboration 'Install', to define the installation process of a network scanner.
 This process can be defined by an interaction attached to the Collaboration.
-(See the Collaboration topic for a representation of the Install Collaboration.)
+(See the Collaboration Help topic for a representation of the Install Collaboration.)

-To create a Collaboration Use, drag the icon from the Toolbox onto the diagram.
+To create a Collaboration Use, drag the icon from the 'Composite' page of the Diagram Toolbox onto the diagram.

-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.173) states:
+The OMG Unified Modeling Language specification, (v2.5.1, p.216) states:

-A collaboration use represents one particular use of a collaboration to explain the relationships between the properties of a classifier.
-A collaboration use shows how the pattern described by a collaboration is applied in a given context, by binding specific entities from that context to the roles of the collaboration.
-Depending on the context, these entities could be structural features of a classifier, instance specifications, or even roles in some containing collaboration.
-There may be multiple occurrences of a given collaboration within a classifier, each involving a different set of roles and connectors.
-A given role or connector may be involved in multiple occurrences of the same or different collaborations.
+A CollaborationUse represents a particular use of a Collaboration to explain the relationships between a set of elements.
+A CollaborationUse shows how the pattern described by a Collaboration is applied in a given context Classifier, by binding specific ConnectableElements from that context to the collaborationRoles of the Collaboration.
+There may be multiple CollaborationUses related to a given Collaboration within a Classifier, each bound differently.
+A given collaborationRole or Connector may be involved in multiple uses of the same or different Collaborations.